phantombuster/legacy-docs/nick.rst

             });
         });

-Example succeed if one selector is present in the DOM
+This example succeeds if one or more selector is present in the DOM:

     ::